phil-opp/blog_os/blog/content/posts/08-kernel-heap/index.md

 }
 ```

-We can also use all other types of the `alloc` and `collections` crates, including:
+We can also use all other types of the `alloc` crate, including:

 - the reference counted pointers [Rc] and [Arc]
 - the owned string type [String] and the [format!] macro